Ayr ‘in good place’ for big match at Melrose

-As one of only two teams to beat the Borderers this season, Heriot’s being the other, Ayr coach Calum Forrester believes his side are “in a good place” to add another Scottish league crown to the club’s honour board following their solitary success in 2013.
+As one of only two teams to beat the Borderers this season, Heriot’s being the other, Ayr coach Calum Forrester believes his side are “in a good place” to add another Scottish league crown to the club’s honour board following their successes of 2009 and 2013.

 After coming heartbreakingly close last year, when the Goldenacre side pipped them at the death on their Millbrae patch, Forrester believes that the squad he takes into this season’s final, albeit on away turf in front of what is expected to be a big and vocal home crowd, has the maturity to take that extra step to glory.